open-atmos/camp/test/monarch/README.md

 `conf.profileCuda = "x"`

-Where x is "nsight" for using Nvidia Nsight profiler.
+Where x is "ncu" for using Nvidia Nsight Compute profiler.

 `conf.caseBase = "x"`